chevcast/shotgun/README.md

         }
     };

-Within the `invoke` function two parameters are passed in for you to use.
+Within the `invoke` function three arguments are passed in for you to use.
 The first is `options` which simply stores all the user-supplied options when invoking your command.
-The second option is the instance of the shotgun `shell`.
+The second argument is the instance of the shotgun `shell`.
 The shell allows you to access other command modules via the `cmds` collection.
+The third argument is the `done` callback function.
+This callback function is new as of shotgun v3.0 and is a major improvement.
+You can now do asynchronous work in your command modules and then invoke the done callback to let shotgun know that you your work is finished.

-In the body of the `invoke` function you also have access to a *result API* via the `this` keyword.
+In the body of the `invoke` function you also have access to the *result API* via the `this` keyword.
 As in the above example you may want to assign `this` to a variable in case you define your own functions within `invoke` where `this` would refer to a different scope.
 Within `invoke` the `this` keyword refers to a result object with some helper functions defined for you.

 ### Helper Functions